OpenRefine/OpenRefine/docs/docs/manual/installing.md

 ## Increasing memory allocation

 OpenRefine relies on having computer memory available to it to work effectively.
-If you are planning to work with large data sets, you may wish to set up OpenRefine to handle it at the outset.
+If you are planning to work with large datasets, you may wish to set up OpenRefine to handle it at the outset.
 By “large” we generally mean one of the following indicators:
 *   more than one million total cells
 *   an input file size of more than 50 megabytes (MB)
 *   more than 50 [rows per record in records mode](running#records-mode)